nelsonjchen/cloud-geoip-dns-testing/README.md

 Make sure that your ISP's DNS server or a third-party DNS server is returning the correct results from popular cloud providers via DNS-based geolocation.

-While this tool isn’t comprehensive—services can use many other geolocation methods or geographically route differently with non-DNS methods such as Anycast—it does show whether DNS-based GeoIP routing is working.
-That alone can be a big clue for diagnosing latency or regional issues.
+While this tool isn’t comprehensive—services can use many other geolocation methods or route traffic differently using non-DNS methods such as Anycast—it is specifically designed to test DNS-based GeoIP routing.
+DNS-based GeoIP routing works by directing users to region-specific servers based on their IP address as resolved through DNS queries.
+However, some services use Anycast, a networking technique where the same IP address is advertised from multiple geographic locations, allowing traffic to be routed dynamically to the nearest server based on network topology rather than DNS.
+Additionally, services may rely on application-level geolocation, such as using a client’s public IP address after a connection is established, to make routing decisions.
+Despite these complexities, this tool focuses on DNS-based mechanisms, which can still provide valuable insights when diagnosing issues like high latency or unexpected regional behaviors.

 This tool is made up of: